openeuler-mirror/easybox/src/oe/xargs/xargs.md

                                otherwise, there is no end-of-filestring -I R                         same as --replace=R
 -i, --replace[=R]            replace R in INITIAL-ARGS with namesread
-                               from standard input, split atnewlines;
+                               from standard input, split at newlines;
                                if R is unspecified, assume {}
 -L, --max-lines=MAX-LINES    use at most MAX-LINES non-blank inputlines per
                                command line
 -l[MAX-LINES]                similar to -L but defaults to at mostone non-
-                               blank input line if MAX-LINES is notspecified -n, --max-args=MAX-ARGS      use at most MAX-ARGS arguments percommand line -o, --open-tty               Reopen stdin as /dev/tty in the child process before executing the command; useful to run an interactive application.
+                               blank input line if MAX-LINES is notspecified -n, --max-args=MAX-ARGS      use at most MAX-ARGS arguments per command line -o, --open-tty               Reopen stdin as /dev/tty in the child process before executing the command; useful to run an interactive application.
 -P, --max-procs=MAX-PROCS    run at most MAX-PROCS processes at atime -p, --interactive            prompt before running commands
-    --process-slot-var=VAR   set environment variable VAR in childprocesses -r, --no-run-if-empty        if there are no arguments, then do notrun COMMAND;
+    --process-slot-var=VAR   set environment variable VAR in child processes -r, --no-run-if-empty        if there are no arguments, then do not run COMMAND;
                                if this option is not given, COMMANDwill be run at least once
--s, --max-chars=MAX-CHARS    limit length of command line toMAX-CHARS
+-s, --max-chars=MAX-CHARS    limit length of command line to MAX-CHARS
     --show-limits            show limits on command-line length -t, --verbose                print commands before executing them -x, --exit                   exit if the size (see -s) is exceeded